jasonmaster/ArchInstaller/README.md

   * Intel i915 power management, see below.
   * Nouveau power management, see below.
   * Blacklist or unload `pcmcia` and `yenta_socket` kernel modules.
-  * Check if kernel option `threadirqs` is available and if it helps reduce power.
   * Add the following `udisk` rules.

     KERNEL=="sr0", SUBSYSTEM=="block", ENV{POWER_SUPPLY_ONLINE}=="0", ENV{UDISKS_DISABLE_POLLING}="1"